Everyone

 • threatens to harm you or your family if you don’t do what they ask

-• subjects you to ‘fines’ if you do something wrong or your employer doesn’t like
+• subjects you to ‘fines’ if you do something wrong or that your employer does not like

 • keeps your passport

-• provides you with accommodation as part of your wages/salary but makes you pay more for it than they should be by law.
+• provides you with accommodation as part of your wages/salary but makes you pay more for it than the law allows.

 If you have experienced a minor or one-off breach by your employer, for example: